K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 `has_secure_password`

-- Enables you to store hased password in your db as password_digest
+- Enables you to store the hashed password in your DB as password_digest
 - Lets you use password and password_confirmation params and validations for them.
-- Lets you use `authenticate` method.
+- Lets you use the `authenticate` method.

 ### Add bcrypt gem